 What you can takeaway

-If there's anything I'd like you to take with you, it's 2 asks: share and invite.
+If there's anything I would like you to take with you, it's 2 asks: share and invite.